 The close cooperation between linguists and computational linguists in the ScienceCampus is designed to foster novel research methods in empirical linguistics.
 Through improved genre- and domain-adaptive computational models it will be possible to address a wide range of applications in Digital Humanities and Language Technology.
 The Leibniz ScienceCampus will explore novel research questions in this area through collaborative interdisciplinary incubator projects in empirical linguistics and Digital Humanties.

-The Leibniz ScienceCampus “Empirical Linguistics & Computational Language Modeling” is a novel cooperation project between the Institute for German Language (IDS) Mannheim and the Institute of Computational Linguistics of Heidelberg University.
+The Leibniz ScienceCampus “Empirical Linguistics and Computational Language Modeling” is a novel cooperation project between the Institute for German Language (IDS) Mannheim and the Institute of Computational Linguistics of Heidelberg University.
 The ScienceCampus includes cooperation partners from linguistics and computer science from Heidelberg University and the University of Mannheim, as well as computational linguists from the Heidelberg Institute for Theoretical Studies.